 With the North side of the Island beginning at the famous Needles, with its imposing broken rock formation and marked by the Needles Lighthouse.
 Fraught with danger, for those unsuspecting Seafarers, the imposing Needles identifies the beginning of the Needles Channel.
 Heading east towards the Central Solent you can identify Alum Bay, with its distinctive multi-coloured steep sandy cliffs.
 A great spot to anchor, protected from the south-westerly winds, whilst giving spectacular views of both the Island and the mainland alike.

+Continuing east, Totland and Colwell Bays offer sandy beaches and prove popular with those who just want drop anchor and view the Western Solent and watch the World go by or even pop ashore, to sample some of the local produce offered in one of the restaurants, such as The Hut.
 Passing through the sometimes confused waters of the Hurst Narrows, will offer you views of both Hurst Castle and Fort Albert, the Western Solent's defences dating back to the reign of Henry VIII, used to imprison Charles I and also acting as a defence, during both the Napoleonic and Second World Wars.

 Yarmouth Harbour provides a wide variety of Pubs, Bars, numerous shops and facilities, along with a permanent and visitors berthing.
 A bustling Harbour which proves popular with tourists nearly all year round, but particularly during the Summer months.
 It is linked by the ferry from Lymington, providing passage for both vessels and pedestrians alike.
 As the small Harbour of Yarmouth can become very busy during peek season, it is always worth ringing ahead for a berth.